 The Ann Romney Center for Neurologic Diseases is founded on the belief that interdisciplinary collaboration will accelerate global innovation and breakthroughs across neurologic diseases.
 This collaboration in pursuit of breakthrough neurologic therapies—within and outside our walls—will reach cures more quickly.

-For information about clinical trials, visit the Partners Multiple Sclerosis Center.
+For information about clinical trials, visit the Brigham Multiple Sclerosis Center.

 The Alzheimer Center at Brigham and Women’s Hospital unites our programs in laboratory research, clinical trials, and patient care to advance the prevention and treatment of this devastating disease.
 The two major types of clinical research trials under way are observational studies and therapeutic clinical trials.
 Participants are currently being enrolled in multiple studies, including studies for older individuals with normal cognition, subjects with mild cognitive impairment, and patients who have been diagnosed with mild Alzheimer’s disease dementia.